Processors and Growers Research Organisation

 Leaf and pod spot (Didymella pinodes, Didymella pinodella and Ascochyta pisi)

-Severe infection usually occurs after a prolonged period of wet weather and may appear on crops at a slightly later stage than Botrytis.
-Often the disease is observed as a purple - brown flecking of the leaves and a more general browning or blackening of the stem, before lesions develop on the pod.
-The fungi are seed-borne and if infected seed is sown the following year, seedling losses, and later development of leaf and pod spotting, can result in more serious yield loss.
+Severe infections typically develop after extended periods of wet weather and may appear on crops slightly later than Botrytis.
+The disease often manifests as purple brown flecks on the leaves, followed by general browning or blackening of the stems before lesions form on the pods.
+As the fungi are seedborne, planting infected seeds the following year can lead to seedling losses and subsequent leaf and pod spotting, resulting in more significant yield reductions.

 Sclerotinia (Sclerotinia sclerotiorum)